 In response to the above, the Officer PSP has taken into account the character and constraints of the area, outlining the way in which the area is to be developed, by providing a drainage reserve to provide for the stormwater function, as well as incorporating a linear open space network for this area.
-As a result, this provides for a multi functional built environment, that promotes community health and safety.
+As a result, this provides for a multi-functional built environment, that promotes community health and safety, encouraging greater accessibility through the area.

-By reducing the width of the corridor, it fails to achieve best practice design and social wellbeing for all within the community.
+By reducing the width of the corridor at this site and the provision of inconsistent widths, the proposal fails to achieve best practice design and social wellbeing for all within the community.